 Cause of injury

-Pain in the upper groin area over the anterior portion of the hip.
-Inflammation and tenderness over the hip flexor.
+The upper groin area over the anterior part of the hip is usually painful and also movement of the leg at the hip.
+There is an Inflammation and tenderness in the hip flexor.

 Complications if left ignored

 If hip flexor strain is not treated it could become chronic and lead to inflexible muscles. other injuries could occur.
 The muscle might tear and also lead to a rupture in the attachment.

 Ice the area for 48-72 hours.
 Stop the activities that could aggravate the hip flexors.
 Anti-inflammatory diet.
 Sports massage for hip pain is very beneficial for promoting blood flow and healing.
 Heat application.